kevinpowell/balancer/Readme.md

   - Enable spi: add "dtparam=spi=on" to config.txt
   - Enable mcp iio driver: add "dtoverlay=mcp3008:spi0-0-present,spi0-0-speed=18000000" to config.txt
   - Build pcmcnt_mod kernel module and arrange for it to be loaded at boot
+  - Set the rpi frequency governor to performance and pin the cpu freq to 1.5GHz
   - Build the collect_3008 executable (via make) and arrange for it to be in your path
   - Install the python module (written for Python3 only!) in whatever way seems best (e.g. python setup.py develop --user)